sashacsy/arca-docs/docs/how-to/batch-operations/create.md

 Ingests of paged content differ in that the media files for each child item are separated into their own subdirectory.
 Instead of a `file` column, the metadata spreadsheet contains a `directory` column to point to the subdirectory containing all media files for that child.
 These subdirectories should include image files at the very least, but may optionally contain OCR/HOCR text files if available for each page.

 While paged content parents and children can technically be ingested in the same batch as long as they appear sequentially in the spreadsheet (parent before children), the Arca Office recommends creating parent objects as a separate, primary step.
-It's rare that multiple parents need be ingested at once in an uninterrupted task, and creating the parents separate from the children reduces the opportunities for human error and issues with sequencing, field or value templates, etc.
+Creating the parents (e.g. collections, books and newspapers) separately from the children reduces the opportunities for human error and issues with sequencing, field or value templates, etc.

 Before preparing paged content, make sure to review the [official Islandora documentation](http://mjordan.github.io/islandora_workbench_docs/paged_and_compound/#csv-and-directory-structure) on filenaming and subdirectory structure to ensure the proper sequence of pages is maintained upon ingest.

 ## An Important Note on Paragraphs

 Arca's installation of Islandora makes extensive use of **Paragraphs**, a special Drupal unit that allows for sets of repeatable fields.
 A list of all of the Paragraph types available by default in an Arca site can be viewed at `/admin/structure/paragraphs_type`.
-One of the most important Paragraph types is *Origin Information*, which includes the primary date field for all repository items.
+One of the most important Paragraph types is *Origin Information*, which includes the primary date field for all repository items (`field_date_issued`).

-If the repository items being ingested have metadata in fields that are part of Paragraphs, these fields must be accounted for in the config YAML for the task.
+Because repository items being ingested may have metadata in fields that are part of Paragraphs, these fields must be accounted for in the config YAML for the task.
 Arca's config YAML templates for both paged content and single object content include **all** possible Paragraph fields by default.

+If you are ingesting a batch of items that does not make use of a particular subfield in a paragraph, the row for that subfield can be nulled out by adding a `#` to the start of the line in the config file.
+Any null/blank values that aren't nulled out with `#` will need to be accounted for with double delimiters in each row of the metadata.
+See [Paragraph Data Entry](/arca-docs/how-to/batch-operations/create/#paragraph-data-entry) for further detail.

+Let's take a closer look at how Paragraphs and their subfields are structured in the config YAML templates.
 The following excerpt of the **paged content config YAML** template lists the fields for the *Origin Information* Paragraph:

 ``` yaml linenums="1"
 paragraph_fields: